Raid on Santorini

 The Raid on Santorini took place on 24 April 1944 as part of the Mediterranean Campaign in World War II.
 It was conducted by the British Special Boat Service, against the mixed German and Italian garrison on the island of Santorini (Thera) in the Aegean Sea.
 The raid was made in tandem with similar operations at the islands of Ios, Mykonos and Amorgos that aimed to destroy Axis naval observation posts and radio stations on the Cycladic islands.

 Background

-During the winter of 1943, the Germans had secured their control of the Aegean archipelago.
-In spring 1944, they still maintained appreciable garrisons on Greek isles.
-The British wished to maintain a secondary front in the Aegean, therefore, after the fall of Kos and Leros, the Middle East HQ issued orders to the SBS special forces unit to attack the garrisons of occupied Greek islands such as Santorini.
+During the winter of 1943, the Germans had secured their control of the Aegean archipelago and in the spring 1944, they still maintained appreciable garrisons on them.
+The British wished to maintain a secondary front in the Aegean and after the fall of Kos and Leros, the Middle East HQ issued orders to the Special Boat Service (SBS) to attack the garrisons of occupied Greek islands such as Santorini.